GuanceCloud/datakit/internal/export/doc/en/pipeline/pipeline-category.md

 ???+ attention
     - Pipeline is applied to all data and is currently in the experimental stage, so there is no guarantee that incompatible adjustments will be made to the mechanism or behavior later.
     - Even data reported through the [DataKit API](../../datakit/apis.md) supports Pipeline processing.
-    - Using Pipeline to process the existing data (especially non-logging data) may destroy the existing data structure and lead to abnormal performance of the data on Guance Cloud.
+    - Using Pipeline to process the existing data (especially non-logging data) may destroy the existing data structure and lead to abnormal performance of the data on <<<custom_key.brand_name>>>.
     - Before applying Pipeline, be sure to use the [Pipeline debugging tool](pipeline-quick-start.md#debug) to confirm that the data processing is as expected.

 Pipeline can do the following on the data collected by DataKit: